alexbadia1/My_Bros_Projects/chem_series/README.md

   2.)
 Click into the lib/ folder

 ## Purpose
-  To create a front end flutter app that will calculate the three series: Lyman, Balmer, Paschen.
+  To create a static flutter app that will calculate the three series: Lyman, Balmer, Paschen.

 ## Input
-  Number to determine series Balmer output
+  Number to determine each series output

 ## ORIGINAL Author
    My brother Matthew Badia originally wrote using python in the unix command line.